Skip to content

 What is B2B lead generation?

-B2B lead generation is the systematic process of identifying, attracting, and converting potential business clients into qualified prospects for your sales team.
+At its core, B2B lead generation is the process of identifying potential business clients, attracting their attention, and converting them into qualified prospects your sales team can actually work with.
 It combines marketing activities like content and paid advertising with sales activities like prospecting and outreach.
 The goal is measurable pipeline creation, not random lead volume.

 What is the difference between lead generation and prospecting?